jbberinger/Phyllotaxis/README.md

 # Phyllotaxis
-This program generates natural plant forms called phyllotaxis.
+This program parametrically generates natural plant forms called phyllotaxis.

 Pine cones, romanesco, and sunflowers are good examples of this.